KnugiHK/WhatsApp-Chat-Exporter/README.md

   -k KEY, --key KEY     Path to key file
   -t TEMPLATE, --template TEMPLATE
-                        Path to custom HTML template -e, --embedded        Embed media into HTML file (not yet implemented) -s, --showkey         Show the HEX key used to decrypt the database -c, --move-media      Move the media directory to output directory if the flag is set, otherwise copy it --offline OFFLINE     Relative path to offline static files --size SIZE, --output-size SIZE
+                        Path to custom HTML template -s, --showkey         Show the HEX key used to decrypt the database -c, --move-media      Move the media directory to output directory if the flag is set, otherwise copy it --offline OFFLINE     Relative path to offline static files --size [SIZE], --output-size [SIZE], --split [SIZE]
-                        Maximum size of a single output file in bytes, 0 for auto (not yet implemented) --no-html             Do not output html files --check-update        Check for updates
+                        Maximum (rough) size of a single output file in bytes, 0 for auto --no-html             Do not output html files --check-update        Check for updates (require Internet access) --assume-first-as-me  Assume the first message in a chat as sent by me (must be used together with -e)

+WhatsApp Chat Exporter: 0.9.1 Licensed with MIT
 ```

 # To do